benmvp/slides/2019/ato/react-eco.md

 NOTES:
+- 3rd option is CSS Modules
+  * There's lots to like about CSS Modules
 - CSS Modules are similar to Component CSS
   * except the import of the CSS will return an object lookup with a generated class name